adrs0049/funpy/ReadMe.md

    fun = fp.Fun(op=lambda x: x)
    ```

-6. Remove dependency to jax, it's rather irritating.
+5. Remove dependency to jax, it's rather irritating.
-7. Deal with boundary conditions of operators not being savable!
-8. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
+6. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
-9. Complete continuation code in this repository.
+7. Complete continuation code in this repository.
-10. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
+8. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
-11. Lazy evaluations of arithmetic operations?
+9. Lazy evaluations of arithmetic operations?
-12. Lots of other things need fixing and improving!
+10. Lots of other things need fixing and improving!

 Functions